Vilangad

 Vilangad is a village in Kozhikode district in the state of Kerala, India.
-Vilangad is a small town located northeast of Kozhikode city bordering Wayanad and Kannur districts.
-It is situated 32 km away from sub-district headquarter Vatakara and 71 km away from district headquarter Kozhikode.
+It is located 73 km north of the district headquarters Kozhikode and 35 km northeast of taluk headquarters Vatakara, bordering Wayanad and Kannur districts.

 History

 Vilangad has been inhabited since 1942.
 St. George's High School Vilangad was established in 1957.

 Attractions

 Thirikakkayam waterfall

 The waterfall is situated near Chelekavu temple and is located 5 km away from Vilangad.

 Vilangad mini-hydroelectric project

 The village’s 7.5-MW mini-hydroelectric project was commissioned in 2014.
 The project consists of two small dams at Panom and Valook, two canals, a fore-bay tank, penstock, and three 2.5 MW generators.

 Pullippara

 Pullippara is an important trekking destination near Vilangad.

 Transportation

 Vilangad village connects to other parts of India through Vatakara city on the west and Kuttiady town on the east.
 National highway No. 66 passes through Vatakara and the northern stretch connects to Mangalore, Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 The eastern Highway going through Kuttiady connects to Mananthavady, Mysore and Bangalore.
 The nearest airports are at Kannur and Kozhikode.
 The nearest railway station is at Vatakara.